Pick the one closest to your situation. The guide is organized so you can jump straight to what you need.

 | Registration fee | Varies | Yes | Weight and MPG based. ~$126-$312 for 2-year registration on 2000+ passenger vehicles. |

-| Vehicle Privilege Tax | $0 on used cars | N/A | ORS 320.405: applies only to new vehicles with 7,500 miles or fewer.
-NOT on used cars.
-Challenge if dealer charges this. |
+| Vehicle privilege tax | $0 on used cars | N/A | New vehicles under 7,500 miles only.
+Not on used cars.
+Challenge if a dealer charges it. |

-| CAT passthrough | 0.375% of price | Dealer choice | Business-level tax dealer may pass to buyers.
+| CAT passthrough | 0.375% of price | Dealer choice | Business-level tax a dealer may pass through.
 Not a government tax.
-Must be clearly labeled -- not embedded in price. |
+Must be labeled, not embedded in price. |

-| GAP waiver | Varies | No -- NEVER required | ORS 646A.776: dealer must disclose in writing that GAP is not required for financing.
-Your insurer offers it cheaper. |
+| GAP waiver | Varies | No | Dealer must disclose in writing it is not required for financing.
+Price all three sources as a total over your loan term (see the F&I rules above). |

 | Service contract | Varies | No | Optional.
 Get the full contract to review before deciding.
 Any price is negotiable. |